Terms and conditions

 If you fail to register before the registration deadline we cannot guarantee that you will be able to attend your ceremony.

-At the time of registering you will only be provided with a date, not a specific ceremony time.
-This is because we need you to register to know how many students we can accommodate at each ceremony.
-Once registration closes you will be contacted with an exact time of day.
+At the time of registering you will only be provided with provisional dates, not a specific ceremony time.
+This is because we need you to register to know how many graduates we can accommodate at each ceremony.
+Once registration closes you will be contacted with an exact date and time.
 Please note, the majority of the ceremonies will be during the day between 10:00 and 17:30.

-Students who were eligible for the July 2020 Awards Ceremonies (see below) and who receive their results before 21 September 2020 can attend a Virtual Ceremony.
+Graduates who were eligible for any of the UWE Bristol 2020 Awards Ceremonies and who receive their results before the end of January 2021 can attend a Virtual Ceremony.

 Your name will be read out during the Virtual Ceremony.
 If you want to make amendments to your name, and therefore what is read out, this must be done officially through Info Point before the registration deadline.
 Please inform the Awards Ceremonies team when you have completed the process.